-Anonymous asked: $100 is a lot of money for a single page.
+Anonymous said: $100 is a lot of money for a single page.

 how much is a loaf of bread? hm? $3? $5?